Victor Iturria

-Victor Iturria (22 October 1914 – 25 August 1944) was a French paratrooper during World War II.
+Victor Iturria (22 October 1914 – 25 August 1944) was a Basque French paratrooper during World War II.
 He served as an anti-tank gunner during the Battle of France and was evacuated to England during the Battle of Dunkirk, where he joined the Free French Forces under General de Gaulle.
 Iturria was assigned to the Free French paratroopers that joined the British Special Air Service in North Africa, with them he took part in several raids behind enemy lines.
-In 1944 he parachuted into occupied France during the liberation and fought with the French Resistance in Brittany and then in Southern France, where he was killed in an ambush.
+In 1944, he parachuted into occupied France during the liberation and fought with the French Resistance in Brittany and then in Southern France, where he was killed in an ambush.

 Biography

 Victor Iturria was born on 22 October 1914 in Bassussarry in the French Basque Country.
 He was mobilized and took part in the Battle of France as corporal and gunner of a 25 mm anti-tank gun.
 As such, he received a citation for having, by himself, disabling seven German tanks during an attack.
 Severely wounded during the retreat to Dunkirk in May 1940, he was evacuated to a hospital in England.

 He was reinstated in early July 1940 and joined the Free French Forces, becoming a paratrooper in the 1st Air Infantry Company established in England in late September 1940 by Captain Georges Bergé.
 With his unit, now the 1st Parachute Company, he embarked for the Middle East in July 1941.

 In September 1941, the 1st Parachute Company was renamed the Parachute Platoon of the Levant and then, as part of the Air Force, it was renamed the 1st Parachute Chasseur Company of the Free French Air Force.
 After being stationed at Beirut and Damascus, the unit moved in January 1942 to Kabret on the banks of the Suez Canal.
 It was integrated into Special Air Service Brigade (SAS Brigade) commanded by Major Stirling.
 The French SAS becomes the French Squadron and, equipped with jeeps, they became famous for raids against the German rear and airfields.